eficode-academy/kubernetes-katas/00-setup-kubectl-linux.md

 It is assumed that you are provided with a kubernetes cluster by the instructor.
 Before you are able to do anything on the cluster, you need to be able to *talk* to this cluster from/using your computer. **kubectl** - short for Kubernetes Controller (or Kube Control) - is *the* command line tool to talk to a Kubernetes cluster.

 ## What is kubectl?
-Kubectl is a *go* binary which allows you to execute commands on your cluster.
+`kubectl` is a *go* binary which allows you to execute commands on your cluster.
 Your cluster could be a single node VM, such as [minikube](https://github.com/kubernetes/minikube), or a set of VMs on your local computer or somewhere on a host in your data center, a bare-metal cluster, or a cluster provided by any of the cloud providers - as a service - such as GCP.
 In any case, the person who sets up the kubernetes cluster will provide you with the credentials to access the cluster.
 Normally it the credentials are in a form of a file called `.kube/config`, which is generated automatically when you provision a kubernetes cluster using `minikube` , `kubeadm` or `kube-up.sh` or any other methods.

 For the remainder of this workshop, we assume you have a Kubernetes cluster on google cloud.
 For instructions on connecting to minikube and kubeadm based clusters, the information is available [here](https://github.com/KamranAzeem/learn-kubernetes/tree/master/minikube), and [here](https://github.com/KamranAzeem/learn-kubernetes/blob/master/kubeadm/README.md).